Clinical Trials: Types, Phases & Eligibility

-Treatment trials test new treatments, new combinations of drugs or new ways to deliver treatment, or new approaches to surgery or radiation.
+Treatment trials test new treatments, new combinations of drugs, new ways to deliver treatment, or new approaches to surgery or radiation.

-Prevention trials look for better ways to reduce the risk of cardiovascular disease in people who have never had it or to prevent the cancer from recurring – that is, coming back.
+Prevention trials look for better ways to reduce the risk of cancer in people who have never had it or to prevent the cancer from recurring – that is, coming back.
 These approaches may include medicines, vitamins, vaccines, or lifestyle changes.

-Control trials deal with evaluation and may involve the management of the side effects of heart disease and its treatment.
+Control trials deal with evaluation and may involve the management of the side effects of cancer and its treatment.
 These trials may include such things as pain management, fatigue, the psychological impact of the disease and ways to improve comfort and quality of life.

 Phases of a Clinical Trial

-The CentraCare Heart & Vascular Center conducts a majority of Phase III and IV treatment trials, which involve hundreds, sometimes thousands of people with the goal of comparing new treatments or drugs to the most commonly used treatments.
+Coborn Cancer Center conducts a majority of Phase II and III treatment trials, which involves hundreds, sometimes thousands of people with the goal of comparing new treatments or drugs to the most commonly used treatments.

 Phase I Trial: In Phase I trials, researchers test the safety of a new drug or treatment on a very small number of people because of the unknown risks involved.

-Phase II Trial: In Phase II trials, researchers test treatments on a small number of patients to see if the treatment works against a certain kind of disease.
+Phase II Trial: In Phase II trials, researchers test treatments on a small number of patients to see if the treatment works against a certain kind of cancer.

 Phase III Trial: Phase III trials compare the results of people taking the new treatment with the results of people taking standard treatment to confirm the study drug’s effectiveness and monitor side effects among hundreds of people.

-Each study has specific eligibility criteria.
-The CentraCare Heart & Vascular Center has access to the latest treatment and research trials open across the country.
+Each study has a specific eligibility criteria.
+The Coborn Cancer Center has access to the latest treatment and research trials open across the country.
 Patients at seven outreach sites in Central Minnesota have access to the latest research trials.
-Patients who are eligible and choose to participate in a research study must receive their care at the CentraCare Heart & Vascular Center.
+Patients who are eligible and choose to participate in a research study must receive their care at the Coborn Cancer Center.
 Contact your doctor regarding your participation eligibility and for more research information.

 Health insurance may not cover all patient care costs in a study.
 Coverage varies with each insurance plan.
-The staff at CentraCare Heart & Vascular Center will assist you in checking with your insurance plan to determine coverage prior to joining any study.
+The staff at Coborn Cancer Center will assist you in checking with your insurance plan to determine coverage prior to joining any study.